rock3r/ide-showcase/README.md

 It is bad, and has been purposefully left in a terrible state to demonstrate how much time you can save by mastering your IDE.

 Again, please do **NOT** learn anything from this code.
-It'll make you dumber. 🫣
+It'll make you dumber. 🫣 I MEAN IT!